 Describe the typical decisions of this position.
 Explain the direct effect of these decisions:

-• Determination of sources and kinds of information needed to develop psychosocial assessments, which is used in developing treatment and discharge plans.
+• Determination of sources and kinds of information needed to develop psychosocial assessments, which are used in developing treatment and discharge plans.

 • Determination of which client problems to address and what clinical approaches to use, which will help determine treatment outcome.